1 Week in Crete Itinerary: How to see the best part of the island without a car

 If you’re looking for an amazing Greek island to explore, Crete is the perfect destination.
 With its stunning beaches, dramatic landscapes, and historical ruins, there’s something for everyone on this beautiful island.
 And don’t worry – you can see the best part of Crete even without a car!

-In this blog post, I’ll outline how to spend 1 amazing week in Crete without renting a car.
+In this blog post, I’ll outline how to spend one amazing week in Crete without renting a car.

 Best time to visit Crete

-However, in my opinion, the last week of August together with the first two weeks of September is the best time for a beach vacation in Crete.
+Therefore, the last week of August together with the first two weeks of September is the best time for a beach vacation in Crete, in my opinion.
 The water is warm enough, the temperatures are slightly decreasing and the crowds are starting to disperse.

-I visited Crete, Santorini with Ios, and Lefkada around this time of the year and I can confirm all these, with the exception of Santorini, which was still pretty busy even as September hit.
+I visited Crete, Santorini, Ios, and Lefkada around this time of the year so this comes from my personal experience.
+I do want to note though, that Santorini is an exception to the rule because it was still pretty busy even as September hit.

 If you are not interested in swimming or you have a higher tolerance to cold seawater, you can also visit in May or October.